 Short tangent to explain how I mentally coped with this tragedy:

-So the story I remember is that this cosmonaut is in space, and he knows he’s going to be there for months.
+So he’s a cosmonaut is in space, right?
+And he knows he’s going to be there for months.
 And he starts to hear a clicking sound.
 It was subtle, and just at the edge of hearing, but that’s what makes it so insidious.
 He realizes that he either has to fall in love with this sound or he’s going to go insane like with water torture (is it really Chinese?
 I dunno).
 So he does, he falls in love with it.
 He embraces it.
 He loves this thing, this torture that could otherwise make him genuinely mad, and he survives.

 So that’s what I did.

 I bought my cuppa, and sat outside on a short stone wall and chilled out, without YouTube, without iO9.com, without a bookstore.
 And, I chose to fall in love with it.
 It was kind of sweet.
 I sat there and watched the people go by, enjoyed the 75 degree weather, slowly drank my iced coffee, and just enjoyed time without a screen or podcast or page.

 Then I went back to the Apple Store and sat in on a lecture about iPhoto.
 And I fell asleep for the remaining 60 minutes.

 Cause, how else are you going to kill an hour and a half without going crazy?